 Phuket Town is the capital of the Province of Phuket and is already an attraction in itself.
 Despite the development it went through since the advent of tourism at the end of the 20th century, it somehow could retain most of its provincial charms but for the traffic jams.
 The most attractive district of Phuket City is its historical Old Town: a 400,000-square-metre area delimited by Dibuk Road to the North, Thepkasattri Road to the East, Rassada Road to the South, and Patiphat Road to the West.

-Our Top 10 Attractions in Phuket Town’s list below features nearly all important historical places and sites, as well as more recent additions to the city’s entertainment scenes, and two popular weekly markets that should be on the must-visit list of anyone coming to Phuket.
+The list of top attractions in Phuket Town below features nearly all important historical places and sites, as well as more recent additions to the city’s entertainment scenes, plus 2 popular weekly markets that should be on the must-visit list of anyone coming to Phuket.

 - Phuket FantaSea Cultural Theme Park

 - Phi Phi Islands Tour with Express Boat

 - James Bond Island Full-Day Tour via Big Boat

 - Sea Kayaking at Ang Thong Marine Park

 - Canoeing Excursion in Phang Nga Bay with Thai Buffet Lunch